dotnet/docs-maui/docs/user-interface/layouts/verticalstacklayout.md

 The `VerticalStackLayout` defines the following properties:

-- `Spacing`, of type `double`, indicates the amount of space between each child view. <!-- The default value of this property is six device-independent units. -->
+- `Spacing`, of type `double`, indicates the amount of space between each child view.
+The default value of this property is 0.

+This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings and styled.

-The `VerticalStackLayout` class ultimately derives from the `Layout` class, which defines a `Children` property of type `IReadOnlyList<IView>`.
+The `VerticalStackLayout` class ultimately derives from the `Layout` class, which defines a `Children` property of type `IList<IView>`.
 The `Children` property is the `ContentProperty` of the `Layout` class, and therefore does not need to be explicitly set from XAML.

 <!--
 > [!TIP]